loginctl enable-linger maker

 ~/.config/systemd/user/.
 So let’s create a file

-sensor.target in this directory:
+sensor.service in this directory:

 [Unit] Description=sensornet main daemon After=network.target [Service] Environment=CONFIG=/home/maker/projects/sensors/sensors.cfg WorkingDirectory=/home/maker/projects/sensornet ExecStart=/home/maker/projects/sensornet/bin/collect.py Restart=always RestartSec=5 [Install] WantedBy=default.target